Work for Us

 Our community teams throughout Sandwell provide integrated services for children in schools, GP practices and at home.
 They also offer both general and specialist home care for adults in hospices and nursing homes.

-In 2022 we will open the brand new Midland Metropolitan Hospital – the perfect demonstration of our vision for the future.
+In 2024 we will open the brand new Midland Metropolitan University Hospital – the perfect demonstration of our vision for the future.
 And we are investing in far more than buildings.

 We are dedicated to investing in you.
 It matters to us that you enjoy the training, support and opportunities you need to fulfil your total potential and build the career you really want.